Meal Prep For Beginners

 Make space in your refrigerator or freezer

-Pre-allocating space in your refrigerator or freezer can save you time trying to play Tetris after a long day of meal prepping!
+Pre-allocating space in your refrigerator or freezer can save you time trying to play Tetris after a long day.

 Other tools to optimise meal prep